FISHING LICENSES & REGULATIONS FAQs

 This also means the license is valid for the month of December in the prior year.
 You can get 13 months of fishing for an annual license.

-A current Pennsylvania Trout/Salmon Permit is required to fish for trout or salmon in Pennsylvania waters.
-An angler “fishes for trout or salmon” when he or she:
+A current Pennsylvania Trout Permit is required to fish for trout in Pennsylvania waters.
+An angler “fishes for trout” when he or she:

 Collector quality stamps were printed from 1991 through 2006.
 Starting in 2007, the Commission switched to an electronic Point-of-Sale licensing system (POS).
 POS licenses indicate if a permit was purchased, this eliminated the need for printed stamps.
-The Commission does not sell past year stamps, they may be available on secondary markets.
+Some past year stamps are available at our secure e-commerce site,

-6. When is a Lake Erie or Combination Trout-Salmon/Lake Erie Permit required?
+6. When is a Lake Erie or Combination Trout/Lake Erie Permit required?

-COMBINATION TROUT-SALMON/LAKE ERIE PERMIT — In many cases an angler may need both a Trout/Salmon Permit and a Lake Erie Permit to fish in waters in the Erie area.
-Rather than purchasing these individually, a Combination Trout-Salmon/Lake Erie Permit may be purchased.
+COMBINATION TROUT/LAKE ERIE PERMIT — In many cases an angler may need both a Trout Permit and a Lake Erie Permit to fish in waters in the Erie area.
+Rather than purchasing these individually, a Combination Trout/Lake Erie Permit may be purchased.

 A separate Lake Erie stamp program was conducted during the mid 1990’s to provide funding for the removal of gill net fishing operations from Lake Erie.
 That program no longer exists - the Lake Erie stamps issued from it are no longer valid and cannot be used as a substitute for the current Lake Erie Permit.
 The current program is designed to provide funding for new and improved fishing access to Lake Erie and its watersheds.